 The different designations for Family Service Centers are:

 - Army - Army Community Service

 - Air Force - Family Support Center

 - Navy - Fleet and Family Support Center

 - Marine Corp - Marine Corp Community Services

 - Coast Guard - Work/Life Office

 Some states require an attorney to oversee the adoption legal proceedings.
 Families should find out as soon as possible if they need to make arrangements to involve an attorney.
-Although military families often have access to a Legal Assistance Office and the Judge Advocate General (JAG), the family cannot use these services as a legal representative.
+Although military families often have access to a Legal Assistance Office and the Judge Advocate General (JAG), the family cannot use these services as legal representation.
 Families who must secure an attorney might be able to offset some of the legal fees with the adoption reimbursement program offered by the Department of Defense or with the child's state-administered adoption assistance program.

-Contact AdoptUSKids by visiting their website, emailing them at firstname.lastname@example.org, or calling 1-888-200-4005.
+- Contact AdoptUSKids by visiting their website, emailing them at firstname.lastname@example.org, or calling 1-888-200-4005.

 Opening your home and heart to a child in need gives the child profound hope.
 You can be a military family as well as foster or adopt a child in need of a home.